ChrisVilches/Ruby-Behavior-Tree/README.md

 A control node cannot be a leaf (i.e. it must have children).

-By default, there are two types of control nodes, and custom ones can be easily created ([see examples of custom control nodes](#custom-control-node)).
+By default, there are two types of control nodes, and custom ones can be easily created.
+See: ([Examples of custom control nodes](#custom-control-node)).

 1. **Sequence:**
   a.
 Begins executing the first child node.